 Slave owner versus Abolitionist

-The violence and destruction that ensued between these two distinctly dualistic divisions within the nation’s populace resulted in more Americans dying during the Civil War than all other American deaths in every other U.S. war combined.
+The violence and destruction that ensued between these two distinctly dualistic divisions within the nation’s populace resulted in more Americans dying during the Civil War than all American deaths in every war on foreign soil combined.

 Mirroring those dualistic times, the President and First Lady of the nation during this period of warring opposition themselves had a diametric dynamic of extremes associated with their individual persons, as well.